+Normally one has to be careful in deciding how to define visibility in a two-particle interference \cite{jaeger,danko}.
+However in the HBT setup considered here, it is quite straightforward, and one can just use the Michelson fringe contrast for the coincident counts $\frac{I_{max}-I_{min}}{I_{max}+I_{min}}$.
+When the wave-packets arrive at the detectors at $x_1$ and $x_2$, they are expected to be very broad, and strongly overlapping.
+The maxima of the intensity will be for the separations of the two detectors for which the cosine term in (\ref{qhbt}) is equal to $+1$, whereas the minima will be for separations for which the cosine term is equal to $-1$.
+In the limit $\Delta \gg \epsilon^2$ the cosh term will be approximately 1.
+The (ideal) visibility of interference is then given by

+In non-ideal conditions the visibility is $\mathcal{V}\le |\langle d_A|d_B\rangle|^2$.
+In certain experimental situations there may be only a few fringes within a rather narrow envelope of the wavefunction.
+This will make evaluating the visibility from the interference pattern more difficult.

-As in the HOM experiment, one can distinguish if a particle came from source A or B, by analyzing the state of its additional degree of freedom, i.e., the spin or the polarization.
+As in the HOM experiment, one can distinguish between the two particles by analyzing the state of its additional degree of freedom, i.e., the spin or the polarization.
 One can then define the particle distinguishability by (\ref{D}).
 Using (\ref{D}) and (\ref{Vhbt}), one can write the duality relation

 which is identical to that derived for the HOM effect (\ref{dualityhom}).
 Thus it can be thought of as a universal duality relation between particle distinguishability and two-particle interference.
 It should be emphasized here that in the two-particle interference discussed here, no coherence in the sources is required.
 Any random fluctuation in phases at the source would not affect the interference and its visibility.
 These experiments can also be performed with thermal light \cite{peng}.